Girls stop growing in height when they reach puberty, the second fastest period of growth in your child’s lifetime.

 Let’s look at some transitions that are part of normal development.

-Girls experience the greatest growth rate in height after breast development begins and 6 months before they get their period, according to the AAP.
+Girls experience the greatest growth rate in height after breast development begins and 6 months before they get their period, according to the American Academy of Pediatrics (AAP).

 Body Hair Growth